School of Journalism and Mass Communication

 Concentration in Sports Media

 Any student pursuing a B.S. degree in the School of Journalism and Mass Communication may add a concentration in Sports Media.
-Students who elect to add a concentration can apply the 9-hour concentration towards the 12 hours of advanced MC electives required of the B.S. degree.
+Students who elect to add a concentration can apply the 9-hour concentration towards the MC electives required of the B.S. degree.

 Mass Communication